ibm-cloud-docs/openshift/openshift_ingress_roks4.md

           * Make sure the [CN](https://support.dnsimple.com/articles/what-is-common-name/){: external} is different for each certificate.
           * If you registered a wildcard domain, generate a wildcard certificate.
           * TLS certificates that contain pre-shared keys (TLS-PSK) are not supported.
-      2. Encode the cert and key into base-64 and save the base-64 encoded value in a new file.
+      2. Encode the cert and key into base64 and save the base64 encoded value in a new file.
         ```
         openssl base64 -in tls.key -out tls.key.base64
         ```
         {: pre}
-      3. View the base-64 encoded value for your cert and key.
+      3. View the base64 encoded value for your cert and key.
         ```
         cat tls.key.base64
         ```
         {: pre}
-      4. Create a Kubernetes secret for your certificate in the namespace where your app services are deployed.
+      4. Create a Kubernetes secret for your certificate in the project where your app services are deployed.
 Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.
          ```
-         oc create secret tls <secret_name> -n <namespace> --cert=<tls.crt> --key=<tls.key>
+         oc create secret tls <secret_name> -n <project> --cert=<tls.crt> --key=<tls.key>
          ```
          {: pre}